JetBrains/lets-plot-kotlin/README.md

 * [Kotlin for Data Science](https://kotlinlang.org/docs/reference/data-science-overview.html) : overview of Kotlin Jupyter kernel etc.
 * [Using Kotlin for Data Science](https://www.youtube.com/watch?v=APnyDVye4JA&list=PLQ176FUIyIUY6SKGl3Cj9yeYibBuRr3Hl&index=39&t=0s) : recording of the talk at KotlinConf-19.

+<a id="datalore"></a>
+### Lets-Plot-Kotlin in Datalore notebooks

+[Datalore](https://datalore.jetbrains.com/) is an online data science notebook by JetBrains.

+In Datalore notebook you can run Kotlin code directly in your browser.
+Many popular Kotlin libraries are preinstalled and readily available
+(see the list of [supported Kotlin libraries](https://github.com/Kotlin/kotlin-jupyter#supported-libraries)).

+See [Quickstart in Datalore](https://view.datalore.io/notebook/Ybcyrh7ifkvTQVxbTMxaTp) example to learn more about Kotlin support in Datalore.

 <a id="jvm"></a>
 ### Lets-Plot in JVM-based application